Caller ID Spoofing

 -

-File a complaint about a telemarketing call
+File a complaint about an unwanted telemarketing call

-Note: If you suspect fraud, you can report it to your local police or the Canadian Anti-Fraud Centre (1-888-495-8501), a national service jointly operated by the Royal Canadian Mounted Police, the Ontario Provincial Police and the Competition Bureau.
+Note: If you suspect fraud, you can report it to your local police force or the Canadian Anti-Fraud Centre (1-888-495-8501), a national service jointly operated by the Royal Canadian Mounted Police, the Ontario Provincial Police and the Competition Bureau.

 What else is the CRTC doing about it?

-In accordance with our request, a telecommunications working group is testing a new industry-wide call traceback process.
+At our request, a telecommunications industry working group developed and deployed a call traceback process.
 The objective is to identify the origin of unwanted calls on the Canadian network, regardless of the type of technology used by the caller.
-The end goal is to enforce the Commission’s Unsolicited Telecommunications Rules and protect Canadians against unwanted and nuisance calls.

 Caller ID authentication and verification measure